WPI need-to-know map and 14-day/30-day study planning

 How to use practice questions

-Do not treat a correct answer as proof that you know the topic.
+Do not treat a correct answer as proof you know the topic.
 After every question, ask why the wrong answers are wrong.
-For collection systems, wrong answers often fail because they skip safety, confuse infiltration with inflow, confuse a gravity sewer with a force main, report before controlling an emergency, or choose a treatment plant action for a collection system problem.
+For collection systems, wrong answers commonly fail because they skip a safety step, confuse infiltration with inflow, mistake a gravity sewer for a force main, report before controlling an emergency, or apply a treatment-plant action to a collection-system problem.

 The best review log has four columns: topic, why I missed it, field rule, and next drill.
-For example, a miss on atmospheric testing becomes: confined space, entered before testing, test oxygen/LEL/toxics before entry and continuously as required, drill 10 threshold questions.
+Example: a miss on atmospheric testing becomes "confined space; entered before testing; test oxygen, LEL, and toxics before entry and continuously per procedure; drill 10 threshold questions."

 Test Your Knowledge

-A candidate has 30 days before a Class I collection exam and has not reviewed the need-to-know criteria.
+A candidate has 30 days before a Class 1 collection exam and has not reviewed the need-to-know criteria.
 What is the best first study action?

 A